Blog

 Finding the best time to work: circadian vs. ultradian rhythms

-The ultradian rhythm, on the other hand, is a cycle of energy that repeats many times throughout the day.
-Ultradian rhythms are typically 90-120 minutes long, and they control our energy levels and general well-being.
-These cycles typically have 90 minutes of peak performance, followed by 20 minutes of rest and recovery.
+On the other hand, the ultradian rhythm is a cycle that happens several times a day.
+Ultradian rhythms influence our energy levels and well-being, and are typically 90-120 minutes long.
+This includes 90 minutes of peak performance, followed by 20 minutes of rest and recovery.
 Your ultradian rhythm is what’s responsible for you feeling “in the zone” for an hour, and then feeling out of focus, tired, and craving a snack.

 It’s important to remember that ultradian rhythms are good.
 So instead of panicking that you’re already losing focus by 10 a.m., remember that it’s just the end of one ultradian rhythm.
-Naps, walk breaks, and snacks are all great ways to rest so that your body is ready for the next rhythm, and to avoid burnout.
-Scheduling breaks in your day can also help improve your work-life balance, ensuring that you have energy after work for everything else you want to do.
+Naps, walk breaks, and snacks are all great ways to rest so that your body is ready for the next cycle.
+Scheduling breaks in your day can also help improve your work-life balance, ensuring you have energy after work.

 How to schedule deep work for maximum productivity